Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Mont Albert is exceptionally high nationally.
 The median income is $62,082 and the average income stands at $104,519.
 This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Mont Albert would be approximately $67,204 (median) and $113,142 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Mont Albert all rank highly nationally, between the 83rd and 84th percentiles.
-Income analysis reveals that 27.4% of the community (1,470 individuals) earn within the $1,500 - $2,999 weekly earnings band, which aligns with the surrounding region where this cohort represents 32.8%.
-Notably, 39.5% of residents earn above $3,000 weekly, reflecting prosperity in the area and driving local economic activity.
-After housing costs, residents retain 86.9% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $67,204 (median) and $113,142 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Mont Albert, between the 83rd and 84th percentiles nationally.
+Income analysis reveals that the $1,500 - 2,999 earnings band captures 27.4% of the community (1,470 individuals), aligning with the surrounding region where this cohort likewise represents 32.8%.
+A significant 39.5% earn above $3,000 weekly.
+After housing costs, residents retain 86.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income